ztachip/ztachip/README.md

 The following data compares **ztachip** running on Arty hardware against the Raspberry Pi 4 and Raspberry Pi 5.

+LLM performance can be divided into two distinct components:

+* **Fixed Component:** Dominated by matrix multiplication and model weight transfers.
+This is the primary bottleneck and cost driver for edge AI applications, where long chat histories or large contexts are rarely used.
+* **Variable Component:** Driven by attention mechanisms and softmax calculations across the context window. **ztachip's** with dedicated FPU computing unit, which matches context memory DDR transfer rates, this component remains memory-bound.

+The comparison below isolates and focuses on the **fixed cost** component by utilizing shorter prompts and questions.

 *(Data sourced from [arXiv:2511.07425v1](https://arxiv.org/html/2511.07425v1))*

 | Platform | Performance (TPS) | Memory Bandwidth (MemBW) | Efficiency (TPS per GB/s) |